It's that time of year again when we move the clocks forward.

 Others don't like it because they argue that it doesn't actually save any energy, and it can make it darker when children are going to school in the morning, which can be dangerous.
 They also think it is not very good for our health.

-Have a go at our quiz to see how much you've remembered about this!
+Don't forget to have a go at our quiz to see how much you've remembered!